supercollider/supercollider.github.io/development/building-raspberrypi.md

 step1 (startup)
 --
-1. download and transfer [2013-09-25-wheezy-raspbian.img](http://www.raspberrypi.org/downloads) to a sdcard.
+1. download and transfer the latest Raspbian (as of writing [2013-12-20-wheezy-raspbian.zip](http://www.raspberrypi.org/downloads)) to a sdcard.
 2. put the sdcard in the rpi (on osx try [PiFiller](http://ivanx.com/raspberrypi/)), connect an ethernet cable and 5v power.
 3. figure out the IP of the rpi (on osx try [LanScan](https://itunes.apple.com/app/lanscan/id472226235)) and log in with `ssh pi@x.x.x.x`. the default password is `raspberry`.